AnyLog-co/documentation/09- Data Management/02-1 Databases/04- Bucket Storage.md

  | 2026-07-28 | Ori Shadmon | Fixed the connect parameter table, which only listed `access_key`/`secret_key` while the example right below it used `id`/`password` — now documents both as aliases, matching MinIO.md.
 Added a note explaining why `provider` only lists `minio`/`akave` despite AWS S3 being mentioned in the intro (not yet fully tested).
 Removed a redundant/contradictory `id = 123` sitting alongside `access_key = [access_key]` in the same example command.
 Fixed duplicate "Step 8" numbering in the Examples walkthrough.
 Removed a real person's home directory (`/Users/roy`) from the upload/download examples.
 Standardized the `key` value used across the entire walkthrough — it previously changed at almost every step (`dir1/test2.txt`, `test.txt`, `test2.txt`), meaning the download/delete/metadata steps were referencing files that were never actually uploaded | |
 --->

-There are 2 ways by which to store blob data - [NoSQL](./03-%20NoSQL%20%28MongoDB%29.md) and bucket storage, whether it's MinIO, Akave (Filecoin's S3 alternative), or AWS's S3 and the likes.
+There are 2 ways by which to store blob data - <a href="./03-%20NoSQL%20%28MongoDB%29.md" target="_blank">NoSQL</a> and bucket storage, whether it's
+MinIO, Akave (Filecoin's S3 alternative), or AWS's S3 and the likes.

-* MinIO (S3-compatible) — see [MinIO](../../13-%20Support%20%26%20Troubleshooting/04-%20Third-Party%20Support/02-%20MinIO.md) for connection setup, Docker deployment, and troubleshooting.
+* MinIO (S3-compatible) — see <a href="../../13-%20Support%20%26%20Troubleshooting/04-%20Third-Party%20Support/02-%20MinIO.md" target="_blank">MinIO</a> for connection setup, Docker deployment, and troubleshooting.
 * Akave Cloud (currently supported for file object management).
 * AWS S3 (the API is AWS-compatible, but direct support is not yet fully tested.
 Official AWS support will be extended soon).